SEI-TAS/kalki-umboxes/sniffer/README.md

 ## Setup
 The sniffer is implemented in Python 3.5 and run using pipenv as a virtual environment.
 Since the sniffer utilizes Python raw sockets, it must be run as a root user and is only runnable on a linux based machine.

-1. Update apt-get: `sudo apt-get update`
-1. Install Python 3.5 by running `sudo apt-get install python3`
+1. Install Python 3 and pip3.
-1. Install `pip` by running `sudo apt-get install python3-pip`
+    1. If running in Ubuntu, execute `bash sniffer_deps_setup.sh` for the appropriate debian packages to be installed.
+1. Install pipenv and set up the Python environment with the needed dependencies:
-1. Install `pipenv` as the root user by running `sudo -H pip3 install pipenv`
+    1. Execute `sudo -H bash sniffer_setup.sh`
-1. Configure `pipenv` to create env folders locally by running:
-    1. `echo "export PIPENV_VENV_IN_PROJECT=\"enabled\"" >> $HOME/.profile`
-    1. `export PIPENV_VENV_IN_PROJECT="enabled"`
-1. Install all environment dependencies specified in the pipfile by running `pipenv install` inside the /sniffer folder
 1. Configure the sniffer by changing `config.json` as needed.
-1. Run the sniffer by running `sudo ./sniffer.sh`
+1. Run the sniffer by executing `sudo bash sniffer.sh`

 ## Packet Handlers